“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 You’re not as open-minded as you think.

-I don’t mean to insult you by saying that.
-It just happens to be true for just about everyone, including me.
+I don’t mean to offend you by saying that.
+It simply happens to be true for just about everyone, including me.

 If you still don’t believe me, isn’t that in itself evidence of your close-mindedness?